core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The architecture presented in this document inherits the security considerations from CoAP {{RFC7252}} and Observe {{RFC7641}}, as well as from Web Linking {{RFC8288}}, CoRE Link Format {{RFC6690}}, and the CoRE Resource Directory {{RFC9176}}.

-Communications between each client and the broker are RECOMMENDED to be secured, e.g., by using OSCORE {{RFC8613}} or DTLS {{RFC9147}}.
-Security considerations for the used secure communication protocols apply too.
+CoAP communications between each client and the broker are RECOMMENDED to be secured.
+The default security protocol is defined by [RFC7252].
+Examples of other security protocols that could be applied to CoAP communications are OSCORE [RFC8613] and DTLS 1.3 [RFC9147].
+The choice of a security protocol depends on the requirements of the specific application and deployment.
+Security considerations for the selected security protocol apply as well.

 The content published on a topic by a publisher client SHOULD be protected end-to-end between the publisher and all the subscribers to that topic.
 In such a case, it MUST be possible to verify source authentication of the published data.
 This can be achieved at the application layer, e.g., by using COSE {{STD96}} {{RFC9053}}.